Dumbbell French Press Exercise: Seated, Standing & Lying

 Seated on an Incline Bench

-Many coaches and physical therapists recommend performing the Dumbbell French Press on an incline bench, because in this version you prevent the elbows from spreading to the sides and the movement becomes safer for the shoulders.
+Many personal trainers and physical therapists recommend performing the Dumbbell French Press on an incline bench, because in this version you prevent the elbows from spreading to the sides and the movement becomes safer for the shoulders.

 You can do this exercise with one or two dumbbells.
 The rules are the same: take your hands further behind your head, only bend at your elbows and do not move your shoulders in the process.